merafiulhoque/CRUD_MONGODB_express_ejs/README.md

 # We are using ejs for view engine and express .
 # packages to be installed are express , ejs , mongoose
+# This is meant to be run on local device

+# And on that devide mongodb service should be installed.